 When Offered Fall.

 Permission Note Enrollment limited to: juniors and seniors.
-Interested graduate students should enroll in the graduate version of the course, NTRES 6330.

-Distribution Category (KCM-AS, ETM-AS)
+Distribution Category (ETM-AS, KCM-AS)

 Course Attribute (CU-CEL, CU-ITL, CU-SBY)

 Comments Interested graduate students should enroll in the graduate version of the course, NTRES 6330.Outcomes